Richard Keith (actor): Music career

-Thibodeaux had developed a drug problem and eventually left the band, which broke up.
-His difficulties led to his becoming a born-again Christian in 1974.
-He witnessed to the band leader, David Huff, and the other members, who later converted.
+Thibodeaux developed a drug problem and eventually left the band, which broke up soon after.
+He became a born again Christian in 1974.
+The band leader, David Huff, and other members later converted.
 The group got back together.
-The band released nearly ten albums in the 1980s and 1990s for CBS Priority Records (Epic Records), The Benson Company, ABC Word Records (Myrrh) label, and the band's own label Giant Records.
-David and the Giants released a live CD in 2014 titled Still Rockin.
-In 2017, the band was honored along with other notable Mississippi musicians such as Steve Forbert, Tammy Wynette, George Soule, and Elvis Presley, by receiving "The Jimmie" Mississippi Dreamers (Jimmie Rodgers Award) for their musical contributions as Mississippi artists at a special concert at Peavey Electronics Corporate headquarters in Meridian, MS, along with Hartley Peavey.
+The band released a number of albums in the 1980s and 1990s for CBS Priority Records (Epic Records), The Benson Company, ABC Word Records (Myrrh) label, and the band's own label Giant Records.
+They released a CD in 2014 titled Still Rockin.
+A live David and the Giants album, The Best Is Yet To Come, and a DVD of the live performance, was recorded and released in August 2017, which marked the band's 40th anniversary.
+The band was honored in 2017, along with other notable Mississippi musicians such as Steve Forbert, Tammy Wynette, George Soule, and Elvis Presley, by receiving "The Jimmie" Mississippi Dreamers (Jimmie Rodgers Award) for their musical contributions as Mississippi artists at a special concert at Peavey Electronics Corporate headquarters in Meridian, MS, along with Hartley Peavey.

-A live concert David and the Giants CD/DVD The Best Is Yet To Come was recorded in St. Louis, MO. in August 2017 celebrating 40 years of David and the Giants music.

-In 1990, he became the Executive Director for his wife's company, Ballet Magnificat! which tours nationally and internationally.
-In 2017 the couple pioneered Ballet Magnificat!
+In 1990, Thibodeaux became the executive director for his wife's company, Ballet Magnificat! which tours nationally and internationally.
+In 2017 the couple launched the Ballet Magnificat!
 Brasil dance company and trainee program headquartered in Curitiba, Brazil.

 Personal life

 Raised as a Roman Catholic, Thibodeaux went to school at St. Victor's elementary in West Hollywood and St. Jane Frances de Chantal School in North Hollywood.
 He attended Notre Dame High School in Sherman Oaks for two years before his parents separated in 1966.

 After his parents separated, Keith, his mother, and siblings moved back to Lafayette, Louisiana.
 He graduated from Lafayette High School where he continued to play drums in rock and rhythm and blues bands.
 He left Louisiana for Mississippi in late 1969 after going to college for a short period where he said he "majored in drinking beer and playing pool" to pursue a career with the band David and the Giants.

 In 1976, he met and married ballet dancer Kathy Denton in Jackson, Mississippi.
-The couple moved briefly to Southern California in 1977 where he was asked to join the pop band Starbuck famous for the late '70s hit "Moonlight Feels Right".
-Thibodeaux returned to Mississippi in 1978, where he, his wife and daughter Tara (born 1979) eventually settled in Jackson, Mississippi.
-Thibodeaux played with jazz bands locally for a brief time before joining a newly revamped Christian rock band, David and the Giants in 1979.
+The couple moved briefly to Southern California in 1977 where he was asked to join the pop band Starbuck notable for the late 1970s hit "Moonlight Feels Right".

 Thibodeaux's autobiography Life After Lucy was published in 1994.